biocatchltd/yellowbox/docs/service.rst

 -------

-Yellowbox's main feature is it's :class:`~service.YellowService`, which allows you to virtualize other services, such as :class:`RabbitMQ <extras.rabbit_mq.RabbitMQService>`, :class:`Redis <extras.redis.RedisService>`, :class:`Kafka <extras.kafka.KafkaService>` and more.
-Each service has it's own set of operations, might run in a docker container or locally, but they all inherit from :class:`~service.YellowService` and are treated as containerized units.
+Yellowbox's main feature is its :class:`~service.YellowService`, which allows virtualization of other services, such as :class:`RabbitMQ <extras.rabbit_mq.RabbitMQService>`, :class:`Redis <extras.redis.RedisService>`, :class:`Kafka <extras.kafka.KafkaService>` and more.
+Each service has its own set of operations, might run in a docker container or locally, but they all inherit from :class:`~service.YellowService` and are treated as containerized units.